 - Restrict salt in your diet.
 Too much sodium contributes to water retention, which makes your heart work harder and causes shortness of breath and swollen legs, ankles and feet.
-For people with heart failure, the daily recommended amount of dietary sodium is no more than 2,000 milligrams (mg) a day — check with your doctor for the restriction recommended for you.
-If you have high blood pressure, are 51 or older or are African-American, you should aim for no more than 1,500 mg of sodium a day in your diet.
+For people with heart failure, the daily recommended amount of dietary sodium is generally less than 2,000 milligrams — check with your doctor for the restriction recommended for you.
 Keep in mind that most of this salt is already added to prepared foods, and be careful when using salt substitutes.

 - Maintain a healthy weight.
 If you're overweight, your dietitian will help you work toward your ideal weight.
-Even losing five to ten pounds (2.3 to 4.5 kilograms) can help.
+Even losing a small amount of weight can help.

 - Limit fats and cholesterol.
 In addition to avoiding high-sodium foods, limit the amount of saturated fat, trans fat and cholesterol in your diet.
 A diet high in fat and cholesterol is a risk factor for coronary artery disease, which often underlies or contributes to heart failure.

 - Limit alcohol and fluids.
 Your doctor likely will recommend that you don't drink alcohol if you have heart failure, since it can interact with your medication, weaken your heart muscle and increase your risk of abnormal heart rhythms.
 If you have severe heart failure, your doctor may also suggest you limit the amount of fluids you drink.